Archedcode/Srt-AsstoDfxp/README.md

 # Srt-AsstoDfxp

 # Discription
-This code is Srt-Ass Subtitle converter , it converts it to Dxfp file.
+This code is Srt/Ass Subtitle converter , it converts it to Dxfp file.

 # Usage